 Ideal implants provide patients with the safety that saline implants boast, but function more like silicone gel implants.
 This hybrid implant has provided women with a third option to address their aesthetic concerns, which include complications like rippling and capsular contracture, or scar tissue that can lead to firm, misshapen breasts.
 The additional shells of the implant create a cushioning that lessens the risk of complications, and provides beautiful form, feel, and movement of surgically enhanced breasts.

-Dr. Naderi - I can’t thank you enough for the wonderful experience I had during my appointment.
+Dr. Anderson - I can’t thank you enough for the wonderful experience I had during my appointment.
 For the first time, I was able to leave a consult with the feeling of “finally, someone who gets it and knows what they’re doing!”
 The information you discussed with my fiancé and I was so thorough, and I felt comforted by the fact that you make every patient have a medical checkup before surgery.
 I’m still in the what I like to call the “exploratory phase” of this process, and I hope to make my decision about moving forward with this procedure soon!
 If I have any questions I will be sure to email you or your assistant.
 Again, thank you so much for taking the time to speak with us, and for showing me what is realistic and practical for me!
-Enjoy your evening
+Enjoy your evening.

 Saline or Silicone Gel Filled Implants

 Saline implants will provide a round, full, firm feeling breast.
 Saline implants do not come pre-filled, rather they are placed in the breast while empty, and then filled once in position, thus requiring a smaller incision.
 Saline implants often cost less than silicone gel.
 Although leakage is rare, if rupture does occur the saltwater solution inside the implant is reabsorbed into the body and the rupture is easier to detect than with silicone implants.